 The finishing touches on your home mean everything.
-When it comes to paint, you want it to look perfect.
+When it comes interior remodeling, and in this case to paint, you want it to look perfect.
 But a proper paint job is so much more than a bucket and a paintbrush.
 Just like an actor on stage has hundreds of moving parts and a team behind him, a well-painted wall will only make its debut if the preparations are done properly – and sometimes that goes all the way back to drywall.
 Read on to find out what you need to know about painting your walls.

 Step One: Specifying

 Getting the paint specified early on in your project will help it move along smoothly and rapidly.
 Here are some tips when selecting the right paint for your home:

 - Paint comes in different sheens (i.e., shininess or glossiness).
 Paints with a higher gloss are

 usually more durable, but they reflect more light and thus will show every single bit of uneven texture, patches, and joints on the wall.
 Paints with more of a matte finish are not as durable, but they are better at hiding imperfections.

 - It is conventional to paint ceilings with more of a matte paint.
 (Although there are exceptions to every rule, and you will find high-gloss paint on many unique New York artists’ homes.)

 - Interior walls are usually painted in flat or eggshell (a middle-of-the-road sheen).